-Home renovations don’t necessarily mean that your insurance rates will increase.
+Home renovations don’t necessarily mean that your insurance rates have to increase.
 Roof damage makes up the majority of homeowner claims, so getting a new roof may actually help lower your insurance costs.

-Adding safety features such as security systems, smoke alarms and electric fences can also provide discounts and cut the cost of your premium.
+Adding safety features such as security systems, smoke alarms and electric fences can also provide discounts and cut the cost of your premiums.

 Check with us to make sure your insurance matches your renovation plans